woodenzen/blog/now.md

 #### TECH & TOOLS
 - I've been using various AI tools to explore philosophical questions, and I'm enjoying it.
 - I'm considering a new iPad Pro for sketching.
-- The new logickeyboard is working out super.
-I can see the keys and it still responds to my touch typing.
+- Got new phone service and a new phone.
+It's a significant improvement.

 #### READING
-- Duhigg, Charles.
-Supercommunicators: How to Unlock the Secret Language of Connection.
-First large print edition, Random House Large Print, 2024.
-- Maclean, Norman.
-A River Runs through It.
-Edited by Barry Moser,  Univ. of Chicago Press, 1993.
-- Walter, Jess.
-So Far Gone.
-First edition, Harper, 2025.
+- Nisargadatta.
+I Am That: Talks with Sri Nisargadatta Maharaj.
+Edited by Sudhakar S. Dikshit, Translated by Maurice Frydman, 2nd American ed, Acorn Press, 2012.

 #### HEALTH & VISION
-- My vision will not improve, but in the last week my eye comfort suddenly got way better.
-Today it has relapsed.
-Why, I don't know?
-- I've been focusing on my step count—6,919 average steps per day this week.
+- I've been focusing on my step count — 8,868 average steps per day this week.
 - I've restarted my lifting and stretching routine, as exercise is the best medicine.

 ----